edmolima/rhyolite/CONTRIBUTING.md

 ## How to Contribute

-- Fork the repository
+1. Fork the repository
-- Create a new branch for your feature or bugfix
+2. Create a new branch for your feature or bugfix
-- Make your changes with clear, descriptive commit messages
+3. Make your changes with clear, descriptive commit messages
-- Ensure all tests pass
+4. Ensure all tests pass (`pnpm test`)
-- Submit a pull request with a clear description of your changes
+5. Submit a pull request with a clear description of your changes

 ## Code Style
 - Follow the existing code style